webdigga/divorce-coach/src/posts/how-to-create-a-second-income-and-extra-revenue-stream.md

           breakup & divorce
       - highlight: Essential business tools to attract your ideal clients, including marketing, social media, webinar, and networking strategies
-      - highlight: Operating your own coaching business offers flexibility—you can work from home and set your own hours
+      - highlight: Operating your own coaching business offers flexibility - you can work from home and set your own hours
       - highlight: This rapidly expanding niche is profoundly rewarding, as it positively impacts numerous individuals